 Since Scrapy doesn't include any default pipelines, in this case we can set extension score to any value, but it's a good practice to keep in the same 0 to 1000 range.
 With this pipeline every time we run scrapy crawl products all generated results will be filtered through our votes filtering logic before they are being transported to the final output.

-We've taken a look at the two most common ways of extending scrapy: downloader middlewares, which allows us to control requests and responses and pipelines, which allows us to control the output.
 These are very powerful tools that provide an elegant way of solving common web scraping challenges, so let's take a look at some of these challenges and the existing solutions that are out there.

 While scrapy is a big framework it focuses on performance and robust set of core features which often means we need to solve common web scraping challenges either through community or custom extensions.